Latest Market Info: Sep, 2022

-Rose Oil Bulgarian has been produced just south of the Balkan Mountains for over 400 years, remaining one of the most precious and luxurious essential oils across the entire industry.
-The great value of rose oil is due in part to the fact that it requires approximately 3-4 tons of rose petals to make a single kilo of oil, all of which must be hand-picked from between 1750 and 3500 rose flowers.
+Rose Oil Bulgarian has been produced just south of the Balkan Mountains for over 400 years, remaining one of the most precious and luxurious essential oils across the entire flavor & fragrance industry.
+The great value of rose oil is due in part to the fact that it requires approximately 3-4 tons of rose petals to produce a single kilo of oil, all of which must be hand-picked from between 1750 and 3500 individual rose flowers.
 Rose Oil Bulgarian is central to innumerable fragrances and accords, both modern and vintage, making it transcend the stylistic shifts that often occur with each new decade.
-However, this hasn't stopped innovation within the oil's application.
-The rich, full-bodied quality of its powdery and sweet floral aroma is sometimes modernized to be more sheer, light, and watery.
+However, this prevalence hasn't stopped innovation within the oil's many applications.
+The rich, full-bodied quality of its powdery and sweet-floral aroma is sometimes modernized to be more sheer, light, and watery.

 Aroma & Flavor of Rose Oil Bulgarian

-While all rose oils carry a warm and floral quality, Bulgarian Rose differentiates itself by having a prominent clove-like spiciness upon drydown, which is highly uncommon of other rose varieties.
-This characteristic makes Bulgarian Rose Oil particularly well-suited for floral and spicy fragrance blends.
+While all rose oils carry a warm and floral quality, Bulgarian Rose differentiates itself by having a prominent clove-like spiciness upon drydown.
+This characteristic makes Bulgarian Rose Oil particularly well-suited for floral and spicy fragrances.